 At Wales High School we strive to ensure that all students are given every opportunity to succeed and achieve their full potential.

 The Pupil Premium funding is a government initiative designed to raise the attainment of pupils from disadvantaged backgrounds, diminishing the difference in attainment between them and their peers.
 At Wales High School the Pupil Premium is spent in an integrated and targeted way, to ensure that students receive the opportunity of additional support and access to all learning opportunities.

 Specifically, the Pupil Premium money is provided for those pupils who have been on Free School Meals (FSM) at any point over the past 6 years (Ever6) or those children who have been looked after (LAC).
 It also applies to families who serve in the forces.
 Amounts are allocated per government financial year ending each 31st March, not in academic years.
 Please note allocations are not made for pupils in the sixth form.

-The Pupil Premium has a value of £935 per eligible child.
-Funding to support looked-after children is £2300.
-There is also a smaller provision of £300 made for those pupils who have a parent in the armed services.
-There is also a Pupil Premium Plus which is £2300 per eligible child.
-Neither the government nor any government agencies have dictated how the Pupil Premium money should be spent, but advises that the money should be used to promote strategies which “narrow the attainment gap between the highest and lowest achieving pupils.”
+The Pupil Premium has a value of £955 per eligible child.
+Funding to support looked-after children is £2345.
+A smaller amount of £310 is provided for those pupils who have a parent in the armed services.
+There is a Pupil Premium Plus which is £2345 per eligible child.
+Neither the government or any government agencies have dictated how the Pupil Premium money should be spent, but advises that the money should be used to promote strategies which, “narrow the attainment gap between the highest and lowest achieving pupils.”

 Pupil Premium Targeted Activities and Support include: